shiham55/sc9boilerplate/README.md

 * Node.js
 * IIS Express
   * Should have website folder pointing to IIS virtual directory, with Sitecore 'Website' folder content
+  * This sample code assumens website folder to at 'C:\Websites\sc9helix.local\Website'.
+  * And source code to be at 'C:\Projects\sitecore-9-helix-boilerplate' Feel free to have the setup on a diffrent location and change 'devRoot' and 'webRoot' settings updated on ht e the following configuration file.
+    * gulp-config.js
 * SQL Server Express
   * Should have Sitecore databases (atleast core, master, web) deployed with users to access the database